candu/blog-old/source/_posts/2012-10-16-fitbit-my-brief-experience.markdown

-and...wait, no, *Valkyrie couldn't take it swimming.* Actually, it didn't measure our cycling accurately, it was useless for my static bodyweight exercises, and it couldn't track our occasional indoor climbing stints effectively either. *It was discouraging the activities we loved most!*
+and...wait, no, *Valkyrie couldn't take it swimming.* Actually, it didn't measure our cycling accurately, it was useless for my static bodyweight exercises, and it couldn't track our occasional indoor climbing stints effectively either. *It was discouraging us from doing the activities we loved most!*

 ### The Ugly